Adjustable-rate mortgages, or ARMs, have monthly payments that can move up and down as interest rates fluctuate.

 - Interest rates are unpredictable, so you can’t predict what your payments will be in the future.

 Adjustable rates start low

-Most ARM rates are tied to the performance of one of three major indexes:
+Most ARM rates are tied to the performance of one of three major indexes.

 - Weekly constant maturity yield on one-year Treasury bill.
 The yield debt securities issued by the U.S. Treasury are paying, as tracked by the Federal Reserve Board.

-- 11th District Cost of Funds Index (COFI).
+- 11th District cost of funds index (COFI).
 The interest financial institutions in the western U.S. are paying on deposits they hold.

 Sky’s not the limit

-Caps come in several forms.
-The most common are:
+Caps come in several forms:

-Lifetime cap: Limits how much the interest rate can rise over the life of the loan.
+- A lifetime rate cap limits how much the interest rate can rise over the life of the loan.

-Payment cap: Limits the amount the monthly payment can rise over the life of the loan in dollars, rather than how much the rate can change in percentage points.
+- A payment cap limits the amount the monthly payment can rise over the life of the loan in dollars, rather than how much the rate can change in percentage points.